 Isabella Ramos Miller B.S., Bio-Anthropology (with Honors), Spring 2016

 Isabella graduated from WWU with a B.S. in Biology-Anthropology and a Spanish minor.
 Her final project as part of the Honors Program is titled “Simplifying Care: A Pilot Study, Reworking the Structure of Sexual Health Education Sessions at Western Washington University.”
-Interested in the anthropological factors that influence human health, Isabella will attend the University of Utah’s nursing program in 2018.
+Interested in the anthropological factors that influence human health, Isabella is attending the University of Utah’s nursing program.

 Sam Bottman B.A., Biology & Anthropology, Spring 2016